2014 North Carolina judicial elections: Supreme Court (Seat 3)

-Results

-Supreme Court (Beasley seat)
+Supreme Court (Seat 4)

-Associate Justice Cheri Beasley ran for election to a full term in her own right after she was appointed to the seat by former Governor Bev Perdue to fill a vacancy.
+Justice Cheri Beasley ran for a full term after she was appointed to the seat by former Governor Bev Perdue in 2012.

 Beasley won election to her first full term with 50.1 percent of the vote.
 The margin was small enough that a recount would be allowed, if Robinson requested it.
 He filed such a request for a recount on Nov.
 17. After the recount only added a net 17 votes to Robinson's total, he conceded and Beasley was declared the winner on Nov.
 25.